jorisvink/sanctum/README.md

 | cathedral | The process forwarding traffic when running in cathedral mode.
 | liturgy | The process responsible for autodiscovery of peers in a cathedral.
 | bishop | The process responsible for configuring autodiscovered tunnels.
+| guardian | The process monitoring all other processes.

-Each process can run as its own user.
+Each process should be run as its own user.

 Each process is sandboxed and only has access to the system calls required to perform its task.
-There are two exceptions, guardian (the main process) is not sandboxed nor seccomped, and bishop.
+There are two exceptions: guardian (the main process), and bishop (liturgy manager), neither of these are sandboxed due what they are responsible for.

 The guardian process is only monitoring its child processes and has no other external interfaces.
 The bishop process must be privileged due to